 Strathclyde University – DMEM

 The final year students showcased their bin design at DMEM Industrial Projects Presentation Day in Glasgow.
-The worthy young designers (left to right, Scott, Astrid, Cody and James) were given certificates by trustee, Fazilette (centre) to acknowledge their hard work, dedication and invaluable contribution to the BinForGreenSeas project.
+The worthy young designers (left to right, Scott, Astrid, Cody and James) were given certificates by trustee, Fazilette (centre) to acknowledge their hard work and interesting design ideas to the BinForGreenSeas project.

 The proposed GreenSeas bin presented by Team 27 on Industrial Projects Presentation Day